India has potential to become energy exporter by producing green hydrogen: Jitendra Singh | Science-Environment

 Despite this, renewable energy can help in the reduction of only 45 per cent to 50 per cent of carbon dioxide emissions, he said.

 And therein comes in the role of hydrogen.
 Green hydrogen can also be produced by using solar energy to split water in electrolyser with oxygen as the only by-product, he said. ''The abundance of solar radiation and water in India is an advantage which implies that green hydrogen can help India to become self-reliant.
-At the same time, it ensures our commitment to mitigate climate change and fulfil our responsibility towards the rest of the world,” he said.
+At the same time, it ensures our commitment to mitigate climate change and fulfil our responsibility towards the rest of the world, he said.
+In another session at the summit, Principal Scientific Advisor to the government K VijayRaghavan said India wants to be a leader in the area of clean energy.
+Also, this will also help reduce its emissions and cut down on fuel imports.

+He pointed out that if electrolysis and renewable power are to be used for green hydrogen, then both of these have to be economical.
+New technologies are very important to bring down the cost and environmental by-products associated with it, he said.

+VijayRaghavan added that green hydrogen will revolutionise India's international collaboration in many sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)